 Cocoa Butter

 Like mango butter and shea butter, cocoa butter has many beneficial ingredients and skin benefits.
+Both cocoa butter and coconut oil are popular in natural skincare, but cocoa butter is often preferred for its richer texture.
 Specifically, cocoa butter:

 Is Antioxidant-Rich